buahaha/spacemail/classes/esi/docs/Api/FleetsApi.md

 Create fleet invitation

-Invite a character into the fleet, if a character has a CSPA charge set, it is not possible to invite them to the fleet using ESI  --- Alternate route: `/v1/fleets/{fleet_id}/members/`  Alternate route: `/legacy/fleets/{fleet_id}/members/`  Alternate route: `/dev/fleets/{fleet_id}/members/`
+Invite a character into the fleet.
+If a character has a CSPA charge set it is not possible to invite them to the fleet using ESI  --- Alternate route: `/v1/fleets/{fleet_id}/members/`  Alternate route: `/legacy/fleets/{fleet_id}/members/`  Alternate route: `/dev/fleets/{fleet_id}/members/`

 ### Example
 ```php